xlcnd/isbnlib/CONTRIBUTING.md

 **Don't submit pull requests that are only comments to the code that is already in the repo!**
-Don't expect kindness if you do that:)
+Don't expect kindness if you do that :)

-You **can** comment and give suggestions on the code at [issues](https://github.com/xlcnd/isbnlib/issues) page.
+You **can** comment and give suggestions on the code at the [issues](https://github.com/xlcnd/isbnlib/issues) page.

 **No** doc tests!
 Remember point 6 above.